 What should you get instead of the Google Pixel Buds Pro?

 Skating in at just under $200 USD, it’s worth considering what else costs the same money as the Google Pixel Buds Pro.
 Certainly, anyone using Android who’s interested in watching a lot of video content will want a better-suited codec.
-You can pick up the Sennheiser CX Plus True Wireless with its great sound, ANC, and aptX codec for reliable video streaming.
-It helps that the CX Plus True Wireless usually sells for $20-50 USD less than the Pixel Buds Pro.
+You can pick up the Sennheiser CX Plus True Wireless ($69.95 at Amazon) with its great sound, ANC, and aptX codec for reliable video streaming.
+It helps that the CX Plus True Wireless usually sells for less than the Pixel Buds Pro.
 Like the Pixel Buds Pro, the CX Plus earbuds have an IPX4 rating against water and sweat.
 Battery life is shorter at 5 hours, 44 minutes per charge.
-Sennheiser also doesn’t have any surround sound on the buds, though neither does the Pixel Buds Pro at present, even if it’s forthcoming.
+Sennheiser also doesn’t have any surround sound on the buds, though you only get it with the Pixel Buds Pro if you have a recent Pixel phone.

-If you don’t mind shelling out a bit more money, pick up the Sony WF-1000XM4 to get all your needs covered.
+If you don’t mind shelling out a bit more money ($178 at Amazon), pick up the Sony WF-1000XM4 to get all your needs covered.
 You get the surround sound, IPX4 rating, great ANC, an equalizer, and LDAC codec for Android (and AAC for iPhone).

 What are good Pixel Buds Pro alternatives for iPhone owners?

-The Apple AirPods Pro (2nd generation) is the most obvious wireless earbuds to buy if you own an iPhone.
+The Apple AirPods Pro (2nd generation) is the most obvious wireless earbuds to buy if you own an iPhone for $229 at Amazon.
 Apple’s latest and greatest noise cancelling buds feature much better ANC than the first-gen AirPods Pro, and new features like a water-resistant case.
 Apple revamped the internal audio hardware with a new “low-distortion audio driver and custom amplifier,” which yields a slightly bassier sound than the original.
 This minor bass boost is not nearly as loud as the Google Pixel Buds Pro though.

-If you want to save about $70 USD, get the AirPods Pro (1st generation) instead.
+If you want to save some cash in the bank, get the AirPods Pro (1st generation) instead for $199 at Amazon.